The Chow $t$-structure on the $\infty$-category of motivic spectra: Elementary properties

 We denote by $\SH(S)^\cell \subset \SH(S)$ the subcategory of \emph{cellular spectra}, i.e. the localizing subcategory generated by the bigraded spheres $S^{p,q}$, $p, q \in \Z$. \begin{definition} Denote by $\SH(S)^\cell_{c \ge 0}$ the subcategory generated under colimits and extensions by $S^{2n,n}$ for $n \in \Z$.
 This is the non-negative part of a $t$-structure on $\SH(S)^\cell$ \cite[Proposition 1.4.4.11(2)]{HA} called the \emph{cellular Chow $t$-structure}.
 We denote the non-positive part by $\SH(S)^\cell_{c \le 0}$. \end{definition}

 \begin{remark} By definition we have but we do not know if the reverse inclusion holds, in general.
-Equivalently, it is unclear if cellularization is $t$-exact (rather than just left $t$-exact, which it always is).
-Lemma \ref{lemm:cellularization-t-exact}\NB{This implicitly uses the main theorem.} implies that this is true over fields.\NB{The deduction is as follows: if $E \in \SH(k)_{c \ge 0} \cap \SH(k)^\cell$ then by the lemma we have $(E^\cell)_{c < 0} = (E_{c < 0})^\cell = 0$, but also $E = E^\cell$, so $E \in \SH(k)^\cell_{c \ge 0}$.} \end{remark}
+This would hold if cellularization is $t$-exact (rather than just left $t$-exact, which it always is).
+Lemma \ref{lemm:cellularization-t-exact} \NB{This implicitly uses the main theorem.} implies that this is true over fields.\NB{The deduction is as follows: if $E \in \SH(k)_{c \ge 0} \cap \SH(k)^\cell$ then by the lemma we have $(E^\cell)_{c < 0} = (E_{c < 0})^\cell = 0$, but also $E = E^\cell$, so $E \in \SH(k)^\cell_{c \ge 0}$.} \end{remark}

 Lemma \ref{lemm:t-structure-nonpos} characterizes $\SH(S)^\cell_{c \le 0}$ in terms the vanishing of certain homotopy groups.